-The DJW School of Acting Promise:
+The DJW Talent Promise:

-- To create an environment in which individual differences and the contributions of all team members are recognised and valued, unless a student or member deliberately sets about creating an uncomfortable view point on subjects sensitive to others. - To create a working environment that promotes dignity and respect for every student, clients and tutor.

-- To not tolerate any form of intimidation, bullying, or harassment, and to discipline those that breach this policy. - To make training, development, and progression opportunities available to all students and tutors. - To promote equality in the workplace, which The DJW School of Acting believes is good management practice and makes sound business sense. - To encourage anyone who feels they have been subject to discrimination to raise their concerns, so DJW Management can apply corrective measures. - To encourage students, tutors, clients and facilitators to treat everyone with dignity and respect. - To regularly review all our practices and procedures so that fairness is maintained at all times. - To reject disruptive behaviour quickly, professionally and effectively.
+- To create an environment in which individual differences and the contributions of all team members are recognised and valued, unless a student or member deliberately sets about creating an uncomfortable view point on subjects sensitive to others. - To create a working environment that promotes dignity and respect for every student, client and tutor. - To not tolerate any form of intimidation, bullying, or harassment, and to discipline those that breach this policy. - To make training, development, and progression opportunities available to all students and tutors. - To promote equality in the workplace, which DJW Talent believes is good management practice and makes sound business sense. - To encourage anyone who feels they have been subject to discrimination to raise their concerns, so DJW Management can apply corrective measures. - To encourage students, tutors, clients and facilitators to treat everyone with dignity and respect. - To create an enjoyable space for professional development to take place. - To create a safe space to ask questions and explore potential. - To regularly review all our practices and procedures so that fairness is maintained at all times. - To reject disruptive behaviour quickly, professionally and effectively.

-The DJW School of Acting will inform all students and tutors that an equality and diversity policy is in operation and that they are obligated to comply with its requirements and promote fairness in the workspace.
+DJW Talent will inform all students and tutors that an equality and diversity policy is in operation and that they are obligated to comply with its requirements and promote fairness in the workspace.